 This article is your deep dive into legal separation in Georgia.

 You’re going to learn things like:

-Sign up for a free consultation below.
+If you want to protect your rights, not wrongfully lose custody, and not get raked over the coals financially, fill out the form below.
 Free consultations are first come first serve.
 We always run out of slots.
 Make sure you get yours locked in now.

-Okay, here’s the deal.
 Georgia laws make this topic super confusing.

 For normal family laws:

 But for the family laws in Georgia: